opendocsg/opendoc-sensor-data-exchange/FAQs/Publishing.md

 ## How can I contact the publisher of the topic?

 Use the "Publisher Created by ID" from the **Topic Details** page and email to contact Publisher about this topic.

+## Does ADEX support other data format besides XML?

+Can.